Davsan88/guidesAndNotes/aws_practitioner.md

 Fault tolerance refers to the ability of a system to continue operating without interruption when one or more of its components fail, which AWS achieves through its AZs and regions.

+### AWS Global Network

+The AWS Global Network is a highly available, low-latency global network infrastructure that interconnects AWS regions, AZs, and edge locations.